 Oregon State University's Extension Service provides an informative website specifically for gardeners in the Willamette Valley.
 This is a great website for finding basic gardening hints, as well as where to sign up for their Master Gardening class.
 Included in this website are many in-depth articles such as one about the importance of Compost in the garden.

-Every gardner soon learns that successful gardening requires the addition of organic matter----- compost.
+Every gardener soon learns that successful gardening requires the addition of organic matter----- compost.
 Rather than blame pests, diseases or a shortage of nutrients for plant problems, one should instead consider non-productive soil as the culprit.
 Building a simple composting station (doesn't have to be fancy) that houses yard debris: "two parts volume bulking agents such as autumn leaves, wood chips, sawdust, hay, wheat straw or corn stalks with one part energy source such as grass clippings, fruit and vegetable waste or non-woody garden trimmings" is the first step to having a beautiful, healthy garden.
 Our favorite eco-friendly landscaper for Springfield Oregon Lawn Mowing Services is Gator’s Landscape Maintenance, LLC.

 You can find this article and many others at: http://extension.oregonstate.edu/gardening/enews